thanhtranviet248/PowerBI-Footwear-Retailer-Performance-Dashboard/README.md

     1.2 - BigQuery (ETL):

-    - The data tables are retrieved into BigQuery for initial data cleaning
+    - The data tables are retrieved into BigQuery for initial data cleaning (check N/A, null, missing, etc.)

 2 - Power Query and Power BI

-    - After the inital cleaning step, the data are loaded into Power Query to recheck if any error and missing point exists
+    - After the inital cleaning step, the data are loaded into Power Query to recheck if any errors and missing points still exist
     - Finally the data model is setup between tables and dashboard is built